Editor’s Note: This post has been updated with new content and links.

 - There are unique features your product or service offers over other products and services.

-In this variant, we decided to include iconography in lieu of a background image and numbers.
-This variant had a higher conversion rate than variant 2 (30% to be exact):
+In this variant, we decided to use icons instead of a background image and numbers.
+The first variant produced a 30% higher conversion rate than variant 2:

-Squarespace is a great example of a web product that uses high quality imagery, which makes their brand reputable:
+Squarespace is a great example of using high quality imagery to make your brand reputable:

 One of the best ways to convince people your product or service is high quality and worth their while is through relevant imagery.
 That way, visitors will be less likely to bounce off your landing page and will, therefore, be more likely to convert.